Newness, additionality and government program requirements

 How we assess regulatory additionality

-If a law or requirement provides a range of options, and the project proponent chooses an activity that goes beyond the minimum requirement, it can be considered an improvement.
+law or requirement allows a choice between a range of options and the project proponent has selected an activity that goes above what was required

 Regulatory additionality